 How do you clean a hot tub cover?

-It’s important to clean your hot tub cover to prevent deterioration of the UV-resistant vinyl and the growth of mold.
+It’s important to clean your hot tub cover to prevent the UV-resistant vinyl from deteriorating and mold from growing.
 To clean a hot tub cover, do the following:

 - Remove the cover from your hot tub and place it on a flat, level area of the ground—underside up.

 - Use a hose with light to medium water pressure to rinse any residual hot tub chemicals from the cover.
 Check for any tears or rips on the cover.
 Wipe dry or allow to air dry.

 - Flip the cover over and rinse the top with the hose.
 Check for tears or cracks in the vinyl.

 - Use a mild cleaning solution, such as vinegar and water, or a formula recommended by the manufacturer, to clean the hot tub cover of dirt and grime.
 A soft cloth or gentle brush can provide agitation, but be sure not to scrub too hard.
 Rinse the cover and wipe dry or allow it to air dry.

 - Replace the cover on your hot tub.

 Erica Puisis has been covering the best products for outdoor and indoor living at The Spruce since 2017.
 Her research and areas of expertise have included pool heaters, cleaners, and water-testing equipment.

 To find the best options for hot tub replacement covers, Erica considered the thickness of each cover, foam density, customization options, and the length of any warranty periods.
 Most options on this list can be ordered to fit your hot tub specifically, providing the best protection against heat loss and evaporation.